Lockwood-02/pw/src/content/blogs/2025/NixOS_Rice.md

 In that tutorial by Vimjoyer, he showed off a plugin for **borders-plus-plus** that was supposed to round out the borders of my applications and give them a color.
 However this was the result:
 ![MyPoorHyprland](/images/HyprlandSS.png)
 As you can see, they are about as round as an arrow.

+I decided instead, just so I can see what ricing can be like on my machine, to try and find a repository that helped guide me through the install of their flake files.
+I eventually came across one that I really liked made by [Sly-Harvey](https://github.com/Sly-Harvey/NixOS).
+It followed the theme of black holes (or others if you preffered), and had a really easy to follow setup guide.
+Simply just create a directory to store the repository in, configure the configuration file and the flake file to your system settings and drop in your hardware-configuration file and run an install script.
+Once that is done, restart the machine and you will be met with a gorgeous login screen as well as a hyprland setup.

+I know this isn't my own setup and I do plan on making my own when I better understand how to do so but for now, this is an enjoyable rice that I can work with.
+Until then, thats all for this one.

+GGs gamers!